INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 As mentioned above, several releases of the INSPIRE Reference Validator are scheduled each year with the main goal of concentrating breaking changes in the first half of the year in order to produce the major release used for the end-of-year Monitoring process already in June.
 The scheduled annual releases are described in detail in the next sub-sections.
 In addition to the different infrastructure and deployment environments, the different releases are managed using different branches of the [ETS repository](https://github.com/inspire-eu-validation/ets-repository).

-For simplicity, the descriptions make explicit reference to releases in the years 2020/2021, but the same release schedule is foreseen for the following years:
+For simplicity, the descriptions make explicit reference to releases in the years 2020/2021, but the same release schedule will be applied consistently over the following years:

 * **v2020.1 - 15/03/2020**: it includes both breaking and non-breaking changes.
 * **v2020.2 - 15/06/2020**: it includes both breaking and non-breaking changes.